-- Real-time optimisation, to determine set points for economically optimal operation taking account of plant constraints.
-This makes it possible to maximise the economic performance of the plant from hour to hour, and react rapidly to disturbances and upsets.
+- Real-time optimization, to determine set points for economically optimal operation taking account of plant constraints.
+This makes it possible to maximize the economic performance of the plant from hour to hour, and react rapidly to disturbances and upsets.

 Typical benefits of such applications include: